Pueblo Revolt: Reconquest

 In 1696 the residents of fourteen pueblos attempted a second organized revolt, launched with the murders of five missionaries and thirty-four settlers and using weapons the Spanish themselves had traded to the natives over the years; de Vargas's retribution was unmerciful, thorough and prolonged.
 By the end of the century the last resisting Pueblo town had surrendered and the Spanish reconquest was essentially complete.
 Many of the Pueblos, however, fled New Mexico to join the Apache or Navajo or to attempt to re-settle on the Great Plains.
-One of their settlements has been found in Kansas at El Cuartelejo.
+After the Pueblos were defeated, the Picuris—under the leadership of Luis Tupatu—joined their longtime allies, the Jicarilla Apaches, in El Cuartolejo, which is now in western Kansas and lies east of Pueblo, Colorado.

 While the independence of many pueblos from the Spaniards was short-lived, the Pueblo Revolt gained the Pueblo people a measure of freedom from future Spanish efforts to eradicate their culture and religion following the reconquest.
 Moreover, the Spanish issued substantial land grants to each Pueblo and appointed a public defender to protect the rights of the Native Americans and argue their legal cases in the Spanish courts.
 The Franciscan priests returning to New Mexico did not again attempt to impose a theocracy on the Pueblo who continued to practice their traditional religion.

 Rise of Great Plains horse cultures

-The revolt greatly increased the diffusion of horses onto the Great Plains as the Pueblos seized the livestock abandoned by the fleeing Spaniards and began lucrative horse trading with the nomads of the Plains.
-The use of horses spread rapidly across the frontier, reaching the Missouri River in the 1730s and the Canadian Prairies by the 1770s.
+The revolt may have increased the spread of horses onto the Great Plains when the Pueblos seized the livestock abandoned by the fleeing Spaniards, although genetic and archaeological studies indicate that a native horse culture was already widely established by the first half of the 17th century.

-Horses had an enormous impact on native culture, providing their owners with greatly improved efficiencies in hunting, trading, and warfare.
-The impact was especially dramatic on the Southern Plains, where mature equestrian cultures emerged among the Arapahos, Comanches, Cheyennes, and Kiowas.

-In the arts